markwal/OctoPrint-PolarCloud/README.md

 ## Notes and Beta Limitations

+* Printing from the cloud requires the CuraEngine path to be set properly in the Cura slicer plugin (octopi has this set up already)
 * Currently the Polar cloud cannot cause OctoPrint to reconnect with your printer.
 Therefore you'll want "Auto-connect on server startup" to be checked in OctoPrint's Serial Settings.
 You'll also want to make sure the